When Are Alternatives to Animals Used in Research?

 Scope Note

 NIH-funded researchers have used alternative methods extensively for scientific and medical discovery, and they continue to hold great promise for the future.
-As alternative methods become increasingly sophisticated, the prospect of refining, reducing, and replacing the use of animal models in research (also referred to as the 3Rs) becomes more feasible.
-Accordingly, NIH continues to invest into identifying and developing appropriate biological systems, including complementary/non-animal methods, to maximize research translation.
+As alternative methods continue to become increasingly sophisticated, the prospect of refining, reducing, and replacing the use of animal models in research (also referred to as the 3Rs) becomes more feasible.
+Accordingly, NIH continues to invest into identifying and developing appropriate biological systems, including human-based methods, to maximize research translation.

 image of multi-tissue chip from ncats.nih.gov